 MEDICATION GUIDE

-Buprenorphine Sublingual Tablets, CII
+Buprenorphine (BUE-pre-NOR-feen) and Naloxone (NAH-lox-own) Sublingual Tablets, CIII

-(BUE-pre-NOR-feen)

-IMPORTANT: Keep buprenorphine sublingual tablet in a secure place away from children.
+IMPORTANT: Keep buprenorphine and naloxone sublingual tablet in a secure place away from children.
 Accidental use by a child is a medical emergency and can result in death.
-If a child accidentally takes buprenorphine sublingual tablet, get emergency help or call 911 right away.
+If a child accidentally takes buprenorphine and naloxone sublingual tablet, get emergency help or call 911 right away.
 Tell your healthcare provider if you are living in a household where there are small children.

-What is the most important information I should know about buprenorphine sublingual tablet?
+What is the most important information I should know about buprenorphine and naloxone sublingual tablet?

-- Buprenorphine sublingual tablet contains a medicine called buprenorphine.
-Buprenorphine is an opioid that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs. - Ask your healthcare provider about medicines like naloxone or nalmefene that can be used in an emergency to reverse opioid overdose, including accidental use of buprenorphine sublingual tablet by a child.
-If naloxone or nalmefene is given, you must call 911 or get emergency medical help right away to treat an overdose or accidental use of an opioid. - Buprenorphine sublingual tablets may cause serious and life-threatening breathing problems.
-Get emergency help right away if you: - feel faint - feel dizzy
+- Buprenorphine and naloxone sublingual tablet contains a medicine called buprenorphine.
+Buprenorphine is an opioid that can cause serious and life-threatening breathing problems, especially if you take or use certain other medicines or drugs. - Ask your healthcare provider about medicines like naloxone or nalmefene that can be used in an emergency to reverse opioid overdose, including accidental use of buprenorphine and naloxone sublingual tablet by a child.
+If naloxone or nalmefene is given, you must call 911 or get emergency medical help right away to treat an overdose or accidental use of an opioid. - Buprenorphine and naloxone sublingual tablet may cause serious and life-threatening breathing problems.
+Get emergency help right away if you:

+- feel faint

+- feel dizzy

 - are confused

 - feel sleepy or uncoordinated

 - have blurred vision

 - have slurred speech

 - are breathing slower than normal

 - cannot think well or clearly

-• Do not take buprenorphine sublingual tablet with certain medicines.
-Taking buprenorphine sublingual tablet with other opioid medicines, benzodiazepines, gabapentinoids (gabapentin or pregabalin), alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.
+• Do not take buprenorphine and naloxone sublingual tablet with certain medicines.
+Taking buprenorphine and naloxone sublingual tablet with other opioid medicines, benzodiazepines, gabapentinoids (gabapentin or pregabalin), alcohol, or other central nervous system depressants (including street drugs) can cause severe drowsiness, decreased awareness, breathing problems, coma, and death.

-• Do not inject ("shoot-up") buprenorphine sublingual tablet.
-Injecting buprenorphine sublingual tablet may cause life-threatening infections and other serious health problems
+• Do not inject ("shoot-up") buprenorphine and naloxone sublingual tablet.
+Injecting buprenorphine and naloxone sublingual tablet may cause life-threatening infections and other serious health problems.
+Injecting buprenorphine and naloxone sublingual tablet may cause sudden serious withdrawal symptoms such as pain, cramps, vomiting, diarrhea, anxiety, sleep problems, and cravings.

-• Do not switch from buprenorphine sublingual tablet to other medicines that contain buprenorphine without talking with your healthcare provider.
-The amount of buprenorphine in a dose of buprenorphine sublingual tablet is not the same as in other medicines that contain buprenorphine.
-Your healthcare provider will prescribe a starting dose of buprenorphine sublingual tablet that may be different than other buprenorphine containing medicines you may have been taking.
+• Do not switch from buprenorphine and naloxone sublingual tablet to other medicines that contain buprenorphine without talking with your healthcare provider.
+The amount of buprenorphine in a dose of buprenorphine and naloxone sublingual tablet is not the same as in other medicines that contain buprenorphine.
+Your healthcare provider will prescribe a starting dose of buprenorphine and naloxone sublingual tablet that may be different than other buprenorphine containing medicines you may have been taking.

-• Do not stop taking buprenorphine sublingual tablets suddenly.
+• Do not stop taking buprenorphine and naloxone sublingual tablet suddenly.
 You could become sick and have withdrawal symptoms because your body has become used to the medicine (physical dependence).
 Physical dependence is not the same as drug addiction.

-• In an emergency, have family members tell emergency department staff that you are physically dependent on an opioid and are being treated with buprenorphine sublingual tablet.

-- Never give anyone else your buprenorphine sublingual tablet.
+- In an emergency, have family members tell emergency department staff that you are physically dependent on an opioid and are being treated with buprenorphine and naloxone sublingual tablet. - Never give anyone else your buprenorphine and naloxone sublingual tablet.
 They could die from taking it.
-Selling or giving away buprenorphine sublingual tablets is against the law. - Store buprenorphine sublingual tablet securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.
+Selling or giving away buprenorphine and naloxone sublingual tablet is against the law. - Store buprenorphine and naloxone sublingual tablet securely, out of sight and reach of children, and in a location not accessible by others, including visitors to the home.

-What is buprenorphine sublingual tablet?
+What is buprenorphine and naloxone sublingual tablet?

-- Buprenorphine sublingual tablet is a prescription medicine used to treat opioid addiction in adults and is part of a complete treatment program that also includes counseling and behavioral therapy.
+- Buprenorphine and naloxone sublingual tablet is a prescription medicine used to treat opioid addiction in adults and is part of a complete treatment program that also includes counseling and behavioral therapy.

-Who should not take buprenorphine sublingual tablet?
+Who should not take buprenorphine and naloxone sublingual tablet?

-Do not take buprenorphine sublingual tablet if you are allergic to buprenorphine.
+Do not take buprenorphine and naloxone sublingual tablet if you are allergic to buprenorphine or naloxone.